locka99/opcua/docs/setup.md

 ### Primitives

-OPC UA primitive types are mapped onto their Rust equivalents
+OPC UA primitive types are referred to by their Rust equivalents, i.e. if the specification says `Int32`, the signature of the function / struct will use `i32`:

 * `Boolean` to `bool`
 * `SByte` to `i8`